 The bar is getting lower

 However, this is not always the case.
-Sometimes the attack does not have to be highly sophisticated or 100% successful.
-Even if it is less effective, criminals can try it again as long as the target does not notice it.
+Sometimes the attack is not highly sophisticated or 100% successful.
+Even if it is less effective, criminals can try it again if the target does not notice it.

 How to stay safe?